goldroom/c-toxcore/docs/tox_handshake.md

 `friend_connection` will pass the IP/port of the friend to `net_crypto` and also save it to be used to reconnect to the friend if they disconnect.

-**Comment: On DHT key change the net_crypto connection will be klled a new with correct DHT pk created!**
+**Comment: On DHT key change the net_crypto connection will be klled a new one with the correct DHT public key created!**
 If `net_crypto` finds that the friend has a different DHT public key, which can happen if the friend restarted their client, `net_crypto` will pass the new DHT public key to the onion module and will remove the DHT entry for the old DHT